dewrich/atc-up-and-running/notes.md

 * Summarize verbally at the end

-* ADMIN_DOWN: Temporary down.
-Edge: XMPP client will send status OFFLINE to TR, otherwise similar to REPORTED.
-Mid: Server will not be included in parent.config files for its edge caches
-* CCR_IGNORE: Edge: 12M will not include caches in this state in TR config files.
-Mid: N\/A for now
-* OFFLINE : Edge: Puts server in TR config file in this state, but TR will never route traffic to it.
-Mid: Server will not be included in parent.config files for its edge caches
-* ONLINE: Edge: Puts server in TR config file in this state, and TR will always route traffic to it.
-Mid: Server will be included in parent.config files for its edges
-* REPORTED: Edge: Puts server in TR config file in this state, and TR will adhere to the health protocol.
-Mid: N\/A for now

 Resources:

 Note: a rehearsal usually will run about 20% shorter than a live presentation; adjust your content accordingly.